 London Marathon champions and legends plant trees in Greenwich Park on the eve of World Earth Day

-In a drive it to inspire environmental sustainability, London Marathon champions and legends gathered in Greenwich Park today (Friday 21 April) to plant trees in the London Marathon Living Hall of Fame on the eve of World Earth Day.
+In a drive to inspire environmental sustainability, London Marathon champions and legends gathered in Greenwich Park today (Friday 21 April) to plant trees in the London Marathon Living Hall of Fame on the eve of World Earth Day.

 The group included: